 **For Fixtures information, please scroll down to the relevant sport**

-Linden Park Primary School offers a range of Out of Hours School Sport and SAPSASA opportunities for students to enhance their schooling experience.
+Linden Park Primary School offers a range of Out of School Hours Sport and School Sport SA opportunities for students to enhance their schooling experience.

 The school encourages a healthy and active lifestyle and sport is a unique way of contributing to this.

-The Role and Requirements of Out of Hours Sport
+The Role and Requirements of Out of School Hours Sport

 The school supports Out of School Hours sporting activities to assist in achieving the above objective.
 We hope that for students, being part of a school sporting team will: